sonda-red/blog/content/posts/04-intel-homelab-2.md

 #

 In the first part of this series, I walked through the hardware choices and the initial setup of my Intel-powered homelab.
-With the machines succesfully doing their best to keep optimal temps this summer, it was time to document the first big step - scaffolding the cluster
+With the machines succesfully doing their best to keep optimal temps this summer, it was time to document the first big step - scaffolding the cluster.

 ---

 > Some personal notes follow below, if you want to skip them, just scroll down to the next section with the table of contents to get to the detials of the setup.

-## Philosophy: Get to Kubernetes fast and dirty, because I want to run some damned AI finally!
+## 00 Philosophy: Get to Kubernetes fast and dirty, because I want to run some damned AI finally!

 Not too dirty though...